 Although the Soul of Nations Foundation staff remains optimistic for the success of all international programming, the health and safety of our program participants and team are top priorities.
 Due to the COVID-19 pandemic, it may be necessary to postpone projected activities for the Green Architecture Project.

 Current & Upcoming

-The Indigenous International: Green Architecture Project in Nigeria presents the opportunity for three young Native American women artists/architects from the Pueblo region of New Mexico to connect with ten young Nigerian women artists/architects living in Lagos.
-According to aesthetic and practical architectural standards of urban society, traditional housing structures of Native American nations, in the southwestern region of the United States of America, utilize similar construction techniques of Nigerians when analyzing wigwam or Pueblo-style of architectural manifestation alongside the Hausa-style and Yoruba-style.
+The Indigenous International: Green Architecture Project in Nigeria presents the opportunity for Indigenous American and BIPOC women artists/architects from the Pueblo region of New Mexico to connect with ten young Nigerian women artists/architects living in Lagos.
+According to aesthetic and practical architectural standards of urban society, traditional housing structures of Indigenous American nations, in the southwestern region of the United States of America, utilize similar construction techniques of Nigerians when analyzing wigwam or Pueblo-style of architectural manifestation alongside the Hausa-style and Yoruba-style.

-The Indigenous International: Green Architecture Project in Bolivia presents the opportunity for three young Native American women artists/architects from the southwestern region of the United States to connect with up to 10 young Bolivian women artists/architects living in La Paz.
+The Indigenous International: Green Architecture Project in Bolivia presents the opportunity for young Indigenous American and BIPOC women artists/architects from the southwestern region of the United States to connect with up to young Bolivian women artists/architects living in La Paz.

 Fragma 2 is a visual manifesto, through video and architectural design, which serves as the personification of the woman.
 Through her body, she re-appropriates public space and “the street,” all the while reclaiming and informing her physical entity.
 The street then becomes a dwelling that she chooses to occupy instead of just being a passenger.
 She inhabits this public terrain through strong visual statements.
 Thus, her physical and spiritual being to create a home where she can dream.
 She has access to all the components, which makes for a safe environment for her and her sisters.
 A home that will be, among other things, green because she cares for life.